Michael-AUG/website/index.markdown

 > and how shall they hear without a preacher?

 Alongside my sermons, you will find a few articles I've written, and a brief introduction to one of my other hobbies: collecting Communion Tokens.

+In line with my views on Sabbath-keeping, this website is closed on the Lord's Day, reopening on Monday.

 I hope that this website is a blessing to you, and that the Lord will speak to you through what you read or hear.